Grote Houtstraat: History

-The street runs along one of two old parallel roads running through the city on either side of the Grote Markt linking Heemstede to Schoten, and is one of the oldest streets in Haarlem.
+The street forms one of two old parallel routes running through the city on either side of the Grote Markt linking Heemstede to Schoten, and is one of the oldest streets in Haarlem.

 The Grote Houtstraat in Haarlem was originally just called the "Houtstraat" (Wood street) as it was the major road leading from the Grote Markt to the woods called the Haarlemmerhout.
 Until the 15th century it ended at what is today the Gedempte Oude Gracht, at that time the southern canal of the city.
 In the 15th century the town expanded southwards and the street was extended to the Gasthuissingel and a large town gate was placed near the bridge, which has since been torn down.

 Shopping street

 The street is lined with rijksmonuments such as the Verwey Hall, the Doopsgezinde Kerk, the Proveniershuis and the society Trou moet Blycken.

-The Dutch version of Monopoly includes three streets of Haarlem including the Barteljorisstraat, the Zijlweg, and the "Houtstraat" which refers to the Grote Houtstraat and the Kleine Houtstraat.
-All four of these streets are shopping streets today that connect pedestrians from the north, west and south to the Grote Markt.
+The Dutch version of Monopoly includes three Haarlem streets: Barteljorisstraat, Zijlweg and "Houtstraat" which refers to the Grote Houtstraat and the Kleine Houtstraat.
+All four of these streets are shopping streets today that convey pedestrians from the north, west and south to the Grote Markt.